-Helping Parents With Any Issues Involving Child Custody in Florida
+Helping Parents With Any Issues Involving Child Custody in hillsborough and pinellas county, Florida

 At Harris, Hunt & Derr, P.A., we assist our clients by bringing knowledge and empathy to negotiations and litigation involving their children.

 Do You Need a Lawyer for Child Custody in Florida?

 Even though a lawyer is not required for child custody cases in Florida, they can be very beneficial.

 A lawyer can help you navigate the court system and advocate on your behalf.

 Our firm can also help you gather and present information to convince the judge of your position on the parenting plan and time-sharing schedule.

 We can help with a range of issues, including the following: